petelomax/Phix/readme.txt

 [2] This may change if I ever finish pgui.exw.

-Please note the following entries are probably more for my benefit than yours, and contain some references to the closed source back end which you may not find very useful.
-(As stated elsewhere, if you need access to anthing in the closed-source back end, I'll try and migrate it to hll/#ilasm for you.)
+Please note the following entries are probably more for my benefit than yours, and contain some references to the low level back end which you may not find very useful.
+But it is now all open source.
-I do however make every effort (+some) to be as precise as possible here.

 Version 0.7.2
 =============